Find Grad Schools

 The states with the most job growth for Computer Hardware Engineer are North Dakota, Tennessee, and Washington.
 Watch out if you plan on working in Minnesota, Idaho, or Oklahoma.
 These states have the worst job growth for this type of profession.

-Salary for a Computer Hardware Engineer
+What is the Average Salary of a Computer Hardware Engineer

-The salary for Computer Hardware Engineers ranges between about $66,700 and $172,630 a year.
+The average yearly salary of a Computer Hardware Engineer ranges between $66,700 and $172,630.

 undefined